rstudio/tfestimators/inst/docs/architecture_notes.md

 }
 ```

+More details about feature column transformation functions will be given in following sections.

 Another spec constructor is the input_fn required for the estimators.
 This is where users provide an input source, e.g. in-memory dataframe or matrix, streaming data, serialized data formats, etc.

 Users have two ways to specify in-memory data set - using formula interface or passing `features` and `response` arguments.
 Note that there's an argument named `features_as_named_list` that should be `TRUE` if this is used by a canned estimator and should be `FALSE` if this is used by a custom estimator.